shlomif/halting-my-real-person-fiction/README.md

 Glau and Chuck Norris who the better they become the more they were resented, hated, envied and mistreated until they hit their breaking point.
 Simply because they were professionals and were paid money.

+It is possible that the reason it seems like Chuck Norris Facts have made a comeback recently is because Norris has decided to play in roles he liked, even if he got paid little.
+He became a happy respected amateur.

 But for now I'll write my real person fic on singers and YouTube musicians.
 I already have one more factoid about Taylor Swift and there doubtless will be more.